fengpeiyuan/ngx_http_access_dynamic_module/README.md

 		access_dynamic_push;
 	}

-	#check if an ip addree has been denied already
+	#check if an ip addree has been denied already, return 1 means exist, 0 not.
 	location /ip-exist {
 		access_dynamic_exist;
 	}

-	#allow an ip address if exist
+	#del an ip address if exist, ok return 1, not exist return 0
 	location /ip-del {
 		access_dynamic_del;
 	}